PadraigGillen/bus/README.md

 # bus
 - a simple project to quickly display the status of a bus
 - [Access website here](http://orst.edu/~gillenp/bus)
+- Mainly targeted at mobile devices, please excuse the massive text on desktop.
 - Currently only supports the Corvallis Transit System.